-For a TV series that only ran for two years (1966-68) albeit 58 episodes it has had a significant effect on music even today.
-I recall sneaking with two of my sisters to watch the shows (by this time it was Saturday morning reruns) as my father was very much against us watching such "garbage".
+For a TV series that ran for only two years (1966-68) albeit 58 episodes, it has had a significant effect on music, even today.
+I recall 'sneaking' as my father was very much against us watching such "garbage" with two of my sisters to watch the shows on Saturday morning reruns.
 I tried watching a couple of episodes recently, it's about a wacky group of guys struggling to make it in the music business, and apart from the music my father was not all wrong.
 However, for the time period it was great entertainment for tweens and teens especially and that demographic bought their records-lots of them.
-The demise of the wacky TV show was due to a backlash regarding the 'manufactured' nature of the band itself and a change in the format in season two, the ratings dropped and that was it.
+In fact about 75 million records to date.
+The demise of the silly TV show was due to a backlash regarding the 'manufactured' nature of the band itself and a change in the format in season two, the ratings dropped and that was it.
 The TV show was gone and all that was left was a lot of great songs and by now, an actual fully functioning band with the Monkeys themselves playing instruments and as always doing all the vocals.

 If you like my blog, please consider clicking the ‘Subscribe’ button at the top of the home page.
 Remember to confirm the subscription when you get the first email.
 Confidentiality is assured unless you are a close friend or family member then all bets are off.
 While I can compile data from my blog it's not tracking in terms of anyone's identity.
 For past blog posts click on the menu on the right hand margin.
 Pass it along to a friend who might enjoy it as well!
 And many thanks as always for reading my blog!